Time Series Alignment with Global Invariances: Experiments

-Figure~\ref{fig:covers80} presents recall scores for compared methods as well as the mean rank of the first correctly identified cover (MR1) that is a standard evaluation metric for the task (used in MIREX\footnote{\url{https://www.music-ir.org/mirex/wiki/2019:Audio_Cover_Song_Identification}} for example).
-Presented results show that \dtwgi{} with feature space optimization on the Stiefel manifold gets comparable results to the baseline.
-Interestingly enough, one can notice that the OTI strategy could be adapted to our context.
-Using the BCD optimization scheme, we are able to compute the optimal transposition index along the alignment path (instead of computing it on averaged features) at each iteration of the algorithm.
-This leads to a significant improvement of the performance and illustrates both the versatility of our method and the importance of performing joint feature space transformation and temporal alignment.
+Figure~\ref{fig:covers80} presents recall scores for compared methods as well as the mean rank of the first correctly identified cover (MR1) that is a standard evaluation metric for the task (used in MIREX\footnote{\url{https://www.music-ir.org/mirex/wiki/2019:Audio_Cover_Song_Identification}} for example). \tv{For the sake of readability, performance for \dtwgi{} with feature space optimization on the Stiefel manifold is omitted in this Figure.
+In practice, this approach leads to an MR1 of $29.0 \pm 1.0$, which is clearly outperformed by the baseline relying on OTI.
+This is because a very common transformation in this setting is when cover songs are played in different keys, which is captured by the OTI transposition strategy.
+Similarly, CTW, which does not allow to use prior information about the form of the feature space registration into account, behaves poorly in this setting.} Interestingly enough, the flexibility of our \dtwgi{} framework allows us to use the OTI strategy. \tv{Since the registration family $\mathcal{F}$ in this OTI setting is restricted to the set of 12 possible key transpositions, we do not rely on BCD in this case and rather seek for the exact optimum by computing (soft-)DTW for each of the 12 possible transpositions and retain the minimizer.
+This way, we are able to compute the optimal transposition index along the alignment path instead of computing it on averaged features, as the ``DTW (OTI)'' baseline does.} This leads to a significant improvement of the performance for both \dtwgi{} and its soft counterpart and illustrates both the versatility of our method and the importance of performing joint feature space transformation and temporal alignment.

+\tv{Note finally that the performance reached by the competitors in this study is far from what deep models can achieve.
+ByteCover~\cite{bytecover}, for example, reaches an MR1 of 3.54 on this task, by relying on both a triplet loss and a classification loss derived from a proxy classification task to train a ResNet.
+The use of soft\dtwgi{} as an alternative similarity measure in the triplet loss of such an approach is left for future work.}